open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

 BEFORE invoking each of the fanned out operations, and at the same time you want each of these new traces to be linked to the original activity.

-To give an example, let's say:
+To give an example, let's say that:

 - Service A receives a request for an operation that impacts 1000s of resources.
-- Service A then fans out calls to Service B for each of these resource operations.
+- Service A orchestrates this overall operation by fanning out multiple calls to Service B, with one call for EACH of the impacted resources.

-If you used the same trace for the entire flow, then you would likely end up with a single very large trace with several 1000s or tens of 1000s of spans.
+- Let's say the number of spans generated for a single resource operation is in the order of several thousands of spans.

-This can make visualizing and understanding the trace difficult.
+In the above example, if you used the same trace for the entire flow, then you would end up with a huge trace with more than million spans.
+This will make visualizing and understanding the trace difficult.

 Further, it may make it difficult to do programmatic analytics at the *individual* resource operation level (for each of the 1000s of resource